chunliu/my-docs/src/apim/integration-appgw-shgw.md

     ![app gateway both backend targets are healthy](images/appgw-both-backend-healthy.png)

 At this point, you've completed all tasks and steps that are needed to integrate Application Gateway, API Management and Self-Hosted Gateway in and internal virtual network.
-Congratulations! 🎉

 Move on to the last tutorial of this series, we will run a quick test to see how the whole environment works.